 I realize I am already on part 2 of this teardown and have not even removed the main panels.
 So the side panels are now unscrewed to show the tape mechanism on one side.and the optics and PCB boards on the other side

 Optical Lens Assembly

 Lets start with the optical path.
-The whole assembly can be unscrewed and the PCB board has a single 16 pin flex connector to the main board, and the CCD sits in a plastic socket.
-The lens assembly is quite elaborate, there is a flex lead that wraps around the assembly connecting to three stepper motors.
+The whole assembly an be unscrewed and the PCB board has a single 16 pin flex connector to the main board.
+The CCD sits in a plastic socket.
+There is an elaborate lens assembly, with is a flex lead that wraps around the assembly connecting to three stepper motors.

 Opening it up and you can see it is a four lens system, with fixed lens at the front and one in the middle with two movable lens that are driven by the stepper motors

 The third stepper motor drives a variable aperture that is directly in front of the middle fixed lens.

 The front of the CCD PCB is covered in 13 capacitors (Decoupling capacitors?) together with what I think is a small 4 pin surface mount voltage regulator in the corner (JVC B19.069) and the socket for the CCD

 The CCD is housed in a ceramic DIP package with a plate that screws into the lens assembly.
 A rubber casket holds a glass (infrared) filter, and a plastic piece provides a light seal to the lens assembly.

 I haven’t yet mastered how to decap ceramic packaged CCD without damaging them, so I shot the die photo with the die still in the package.
 This limits me in magnification to 10x objective (Higher magnification objectives have a depth of focus that is too small to see the die through the glass).